damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 author_twitter: Jobvo
 ---

-With GitLab 8.0, we did our best to change everything for the better.
+With last month's release of 8.0, we made a lot of improvements to GitLab.
-Today we bring you GitLab 8.1, which brings you more of everything, straight [from Amsterdam](https://about.gitlab.com/2015/10/14/gitlab-oscon-challenge-2015/).
+Today we bring you GitLab 8.1, which brings you even more of everything, straight [from Amsterdam](https://about.gitlab.com/2015/10/14/gitlab-oscon-challenge-2015/).

-The design, CI integration and many features have been improved, speed up and had their design, colors and functionality tweaked.
+We've updated the design, CI integration, and many more features of GitLab which have noticeably sped up performance.

 GitLab now consists of [20,000 commits](https://gitlab.com/gitlab-org/gitlab-ce/commits/master)!
-This is a great milestone.
+This is a great milestone for our community.
 With every release of GitLab, new people from this great community contribute code and time.
-GitLab truly is a product from a community and we're honored to be part of it.
+GitLab truly is a product built by the community and we're honored to be part of it.

 Zeger-Jan van de Weg did several nice contributions this release and we're happy to elect him as this month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/))!